YannickGuenzel/CalciSeg/README.md

 ----------------
 Both **CalciSeg** and **CalciSeg_3D** are MATLAB functions that can be called from anywhere in your code.
 Note that both depend on the *Parallel Computing Toolbox*.
 It is reconmended to starts a parallel pool of workers before calling the function.
 For **CalciSeg**, use the following input:
 CalciSeg(stack, projection_method, init_segment_method, regmax_method, n_rep, refinement_method, minPixCount)
-  • stack             : 3-D matrix (x*y*time)
+- stack : 3-D matrix (x*y*time)
-  • projection_method : method for calculating the projection across time
+- projection_method : method for calculating the projection across time
 	- 'std'      - standard deviation projection
 	- 'mean'     - mean projection
 	- 'max'      - max projection
-  • init_seg_method   : method for initial segmentation
+- init_seg_method : method for initial segmentation
 	- 'voronoi'  - Delaunay triangulation
 	- 'corr'     - local growing based on correlation (r_threshold = sqrt(0.7))
-  • regmax_method     : method for determining how to identify local extrema
+- regmax_method : method for determining how to identify local extrema
 	- 'raw'      - simply apply imregionalmax/-min on the projection
 	- 'filtered' - dilate/erode image to apply moving max/min filter before applying imregionalmax/-min
 	- 'both'     - combine both above-mentioned methods
-  • n_rep             : Number of iterations for refining the regions.
+- n_rep : Number of iterations for refining the regions.
-  • refinement_method : Measure to fine-tune granule assignment
+- refinement_method : Measure to fine-tune granule assignment
 	- 'corr' - correlation
 	- 'rmse'  - root median square error
-  • minPixCount       : Minimum pixel area.
+- minPixCount : Minimum pixel area.
 Use 'auto' for an automatic assessment.
 Or provide a number, *e.g.*, minPixCount=10 for at least 10 pixels per region.

 For **CalciSeg_3D**, the input remains similar.
 Note the additional parameter *aspect_ratio* to account for differences in x-y-z dimensions.
-Further, the input *stack* is now expected to a 4-D matrix (x*y*z-time)
+Further, the input *stack* is now expected to a 4-D matrix (x*y*z-time).
 CalciSeg(stack, projection_method, init_segment_method, regmax_method, n_rep, refinement_method, minPixCount)

 Both functions return two variables:
-  • pockets_labeled   : resulting segmentation.
+- pockets_labeled : resulting segmentation.
 An ID was assigned to each pixel.
-  • summary_stats     : summarizing statisitcs.
+- summary_stats : summarizing statisitcs.

 Thank you for using **CalciSeg**!